Causes and risk factors of mesothelioma

 Other causes and risk factors

 The other causes of mesothelioma are not fully understood.
-But things called risk factors can increase the chance of a person developing it.
 In rare cases, mesothelioma has been linked to:

 • exposure to radiotherapy